Kuch Pak Raha Hai

 Green Cardamom: It adds sweet aroma to the halva and should be added towards the end of cooking.
 You can use store bought cardamom powder or peel whole cardamoms and grind its black seeds in mortar pestle to make fresh cardamom powder.

-The trick to make perfect moist sooji halwa is follow the correct proportions for sooji, ghee and water and not to overcook it.
-Instead of measuring cups, you can use regular food bowls but keep the ratios same as mentioned in the ingredients.
+The trick to make perfect tender moist sooji halwa is follow the correct ratio for sooji, ghee, water & to not cook it excessively.
+Instead of measuring cups, you can use regular food bowl (katori) but keep the proportions same as mentioned in the ingredients list.

 Variations: